-Topics in Modern Applied Mathematics A
+Topics in Modern Applied Mathematics A Staff Contact: School of Mathematics Office

 A selection of topics from optimization, optimal control and numerical analysis not offered in other graduate subjects.

 Nonlinear Analysis

 The mathematical theory of nonlinear differential equations, whose behaviours may range from coherence to chaos.
 Major topics include soliton theory covering integrable partial differential equations and their method of solution using the inverse scattering method, asymptotic methods for nonlinear differential equations covering global techniques and singularity analysis, and functional and complex analytic methods of proving qualitative results for equations of physical interest.